cedardevs/onestop/readme.md

     - Volume grows with the number of topics created in Kafka
 - Network Connectivity
     - Does not initiate connections
-    - Recieves connections from Kafka nodes
+    - Receives connections from Kafka nodes

 For more detailed information, see the [Confluent deployment guide](https://docs.confluent.io/current/zookeeper/deployment.html).